ActorNikhil/nycshoolsphoton/README.md

-Please down the zip to repository
+Please download the zip file